kerrymcgowan/pmex_regulatory_mechanisms/02_mRNA_analyses.md

 ```

 **Puyacatengo**
-Return gene IDs belonging to the each module.
+Return gene IDs belonging to each module.
 ```{r}
 #cat("\n")
 #cat("Wild: gene IDs in the module most positively correlated with the Puyacatengo drainage:\n")